lacuna/bifurcan/doc/comparison.md

 # a comparison of functional data structures on the JVM

-There are a number of implementations of functional data structures (also called "persistent" or "immutable" data structures), but to date there has been no serious attempt to compare them.
-Since I am obviously biased with respect to facets like API design, this document will limit itself to more objective properties: implementation details and performance.
+There are a number of implementations of functional data structures (also called "persistent" or "immutable" data structures) on the JVM, but to date there has been no serious attempt to compare them.
+Since I am obviously biased with respect to facets such as API design, this document will limit itself to more objective properties: implementation details and performance.

 ## important concepts